 - Falling in love with New Zealand after arriving here on a gap year in the 60s, to work as a teacher

-- How his long Kiwi acting career began after impressing theatre legend Nola Millar playing an abbreviated Henry V, at a British Drama League festival
+- How his long Kiwi acting career began after impressing theatre legend Nola Millar as Henry V, at a British Drama League festival

 - How in the days before the birth of the drama school, Kiwi actors often trained overseas, and never returned